-- 1. Press & to access the cluster applications. - Press ✓ to enter the Options menu. - Scroll to Info Pages and press ▶. - Press ✓ while an item is highlighted to select or deselect that item.
+- Press 《 or 》 to scroll to the Options application. - 2.
+Scroll to Info Page Options and press $\checkmark$ . - Press or vo move through the list of possible information displays. - Press ✓ while an item is highlighted to select or deselect that item.
 When an item is selected, a checkmark will appear next to it.